-If you are camping overnight, you will need a bed of some kind.
+If you are camping overnight on a multi-day hike, you will need a bed of some kind.
 Factors you need to consider include:

 - How cold will it be?